 How To Start A Fire In A Fire Pit

 Tinder

-This fuel is usually small, dry, and quick to burn.
-You should consider gathering some tinder in the form of easy-to-find things like newspaper, pine needles, pine cones, very small tree or bush branches, and even leaves.
+This fuel is usually tiny, dry, and quick to burn.
+You should consider gathering some tinder from easy-to-find things like newspapers, pine needles, pine cones, very small tree or bush branches, and even leaves.

-This fuel is placed at the bottom of the fire pit and forms the base for the fire.
-Don’t compact the tinder, it needs air and space so the fire can not only start easily but flare up to the next level of fuel, the kindling.
+This fuel is placed at the bottom of the fire pit and forms the base of the fire.
+Don’t compact the tinder, it needs air and space so the fire can not only start easily, but also flare up to the next level of fuel, the kindling.

 Kindling

-This is the fuel that is ignited by the tinder and lasts long enough to get larger pieces of wood to burn.
-The idea is to grow your fire by gradually placing larger pieces of fuel on top of the fire.
+This is the fuel that is ignited by the tinder and lasts long enough for larger pieces of wood to burn.
+The idea is to grow your fire by gradually placing larger pieces of fuel on top of it.

-It is best to form a cone or tee-pee-shaped bunch of wood pieces above the tinder in the size most of us call twigs, small tree branches, or dry sticks.
+It is best to form a cone, pyramid, or tee-pee-shaped bunch of wood pieces above the tinder in the size most of us call twigs, small tree branches, or dry sticks.

-You actually start the fire by lighting the tinder, which then ignites the kindling, which in turn causes larger branches or logs to then burst into flame.
-As mentioned above, it’s important to place the kindling so it gets plenty of air or it won’t burn properly.
+You start the fire by lighting the tinder, which ignites the kindling, which in turn causes larger branches or logs to burst into flame.
+As mentioned above, placing the kindling is essential so it gets plenty of air, or it won’t burn properly.

 Firewood

 Why is this fuel often referred to as seasoned firewood?
-This fuel is made up of split logs, large branches, or other larger pieces of wood that are available.
+It comprises split logs, large branches, or other larger pieces of wood.
 The keyword here is “seasoned.”

 If you go out in the forest to gather firewood, it is hard to determine how old the wood might be.
 If you’re allowed to cut live trees, they represent the least seasoned wood available since they are still green.

-Seasoned firewood is wood that has been given enough time to fully dry out.
-It should be kept under an overhanging cover, or even a waterproof tarp for an extended period so it can completely dry out.
+Seasoned firewood has been given enough time to dry out fully.
+It should be kept under an overhanging cover or even a waterproof tarp for an extended period so it can dry out completely.
+The greener the wood the more toxic fumes from smoke you’ll have.

-It could take months, or even years to be dry enough to efficiently burn in your fire pit.
-The goal is a 20% – 30% moisture content, but who knows how to measure that?
+It could take months or even years for the soil to be dry enough to burn efficiently in your fire pit.
+The goal is a 20% % -30 % moisture content, but who knows how to measure that?

+How To Start A Fire In A Fire Pit